manzcube/manzcube/README.md

-- 👋 Hi, I’m @manzcube
+- 👋 Hi, I’m @manzcube.
-- 👀 I’m interested in become web developer
+- 👀 Web Developer, currently searching for a Fullstack position.
-- 🌱 I’m currently learning HTML & CSS
+-
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ Looking to collaborate on different projects.
-- 📫 How to reach me: marcalzamora1@hotmail.com
+- 📫 How to reach me: wdmanzcube@hotmail.com

 <!---
 manzcube/manzcube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.